-The first thing to do is to determine the value of the items in your apartment.
+So is renters insurance worth it for you personally?
+The first thing to do to determine if renters insurance is worth it is to figure out the value of the items in your apartment.
 I recommend taking a notepad through each room in your home and writing down an approximate value of the items you see.

 Nothing is too large or small to include.
 You may want to round your numbers for certain rooms.
 For example, instead of accounting for every dress and pair of shoes in your closet, come up with a reasonable number that you would need to replace all of those clothes.